Skip to Main Content

 Outlook

-Despite this prediction, there will continue to be opportunities for plastics engineers because the field is so large and plastics are used in so many products.
+The U.S. Department of Labor (DOL) predicts that employment for materials engineers who work in plastics product manufacturing will grow by 6.8 percent (faster than the average for all careers) from 2023 through 2033.
+There will continue to be good opportunities for plastics engineers because the field is so large and plastics are used in so many products.
 More industries are incorporating plastics into their product lines, which will create opportunities for qualified plastics engineers and technicians.
 As more plastics products are substituted for glass, paper, and metal products and parts, plastics engineers will be needed to oversee design and production processes.
 Plastics engineers will increasingly be required to develop environmentally friendly products and processes, and play a role in developing easily recyclable products for certain industries.

 Related Professions